skillrepos/ai-3in1/labs.md

 <br><br>

-11. Now you can run the script:
+10. Now you can run the script with the command below.

 ```
 python simple_ollama.py